ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 - `∀ x isDog(x)` - translates to: *All animals are dogs*.
 This means that EVERY SINGLE ANIMAL in my domain is a dog (which is probably unlikely).
 - `∃ x hasFourLegs(x)` - translates to: *There exists at least one animal that has four legs.*

-Next, consider the following statement:
+Next, consider the following proposition:

 ```text
 ∀ x (isDog(x) ∧ hasFourLegs(x))